ZuluSpl0it/siaprime-ui/README.md

 2. npm install && npm run dev

 #### Release build
+git pull && git checkout integration \
-You will need to create a `bin` folder in the siaprime-ui directory.
+You will need to create a `bin` folder in the siaprime-ui directory. \
 Then using the following folder structure, place your binaries (`spd, spc`) in there.

 <ul>